Michael Holding: Broadcaster and ICC official

 Holding's career evolved after his retirement from active play.
 He had never aspired to becoming a commentator but was friends with a producer at Radio Jamaica who invited him to comment on cricket.
 This led to him working around the Caribbean, but at this stage work was not regular enough to be his main source of income.
 Holding made his transition from radio commentator to television in 1990 when cricket in the Caribbean was broadcast on television around the world for the first time.
 Two local commentators were chosen and Holding was picked alongside Tony Cozier at the latter's recommendation.
-He became a broadcaster as a member of the Sky Sports cricket commentary team, as well as being a regular member of the SuperSport cricket commentary team in South Africa.

 The ICC created the Bowling Action Review Committee (BARC) in 1999, and on the recommendation of the WICB, Holding was one of the founding members of the committee.
 The role of the committee was to monitor players suspected of throwing using various video replays.
 The process of assessing a bowler's action has since become more scientific with more technology used and though the committee disbanded in 2005 it was influential in the ICC establishing the 15-degree maximum for bowlers straightening their arms in delivery.
 Even when working for the BARC, Holding was a strident critic of the ICC so in 2007 when he was approached to join the newly formed ICC cricket committee he thought a friend was playing a joke on him.
 Holding joined the committee and though he was initially optimistic quit in July 2008 in protest against the ICC's decision to overturn the result of the Oval Test between Pakistan and England, which was changed from a forfeit by Pakistan (who chose not to take the field in protest against being accused of ball tampering) to a draw.
 The forfeiture was later reinstated, and Holding resolved not to rejoin the committee.